Telford police release pictures as they seek help to solve series of shop thefts from M&S, Boots, and Hobbycraft

-Five people Telford police want ot speak to follow shop thefts from M&S, Boots, and Hobbycraft
+Five people Telford police want to speak to follow shop thefts from M&S, Boots, and Hobbycraft

-Telford Police has released pictures of five people as they seek help to solve shop thefts at Boots, M&S and Hobbycraft.
+Telford Police has released pictures of five people as officers seek help to solve shop thefts at Boots, M&S and Hobbycraft.

 The second image is from Hobbycraft, Telford where at around 2pm on December 12, items were taken.